 We are a global provider of shipping transportation services.
 We specialize in the ownership of dry bulk vessels.
-Currently, our operating fleet consists of 48 dry bulk carriers, of which 23 are Panamax, four are Kamsarmax, three are Post-Panamax, 14 are Capesize and four are Newcastlemax vessels, having a combined carrying capacity of approximately 5.7 million dwt.
+As of December 31, 2017 and the date of this report, our operating fleet consists of 50 dry bulk carriers, of which 22 are Panamax, five are Kamsarmax, five are Post-Panamax, 14 are Capesize and four are Newcastlemax vessels, having a combined carrying capacity of approximately 5.8 million dwt.

-As of December 31, 2016, our fleet consisted of 46 dry bulk carriers, of which 23 were Panamax, four were Kamsarmax, three were Post-Panamax, 14 were Capesize and two were Newcastlemax vessels, having a combined carrying capacity of approximately 5.2 million dwt.
-In addition, we had two vessels under construction, which were delivered in January 2017.
+As of December 31, 2016, our fleet consisted of 46 vessels of which 23 were Panamax, four were Kamsarmax, three were Post-Panamax, 14 were Capesize and two were Newcastlemax vessels, having a combined carrying capacity of approximately 5.2 million dwt, and a weighted average age of 8.2 years.
+In addition, we had two vessels under construction which were delivered in January 2017.